clethrill/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Act I Summary.md

 * discover the secret staircase in Death House (200 XP)
 * successfully escape Death House (400 XP)
-* bury the remains of Burgomaster Kolyan Indirovich in the cemetery of the village of Barovia (400 XP)
+* bury the remains of Mayor Kolyan Indirovich in the cemetery of the village of Barovia (400 XP)
 * reconcile Doru with his father (100 XP)
 * receive the Tarokka reading from Madam Eva (500 XP)
 * escort Ireena to Vallaki (250 XP)